-Australians have played and recorded some of the earliest forms of punk rock and hardcore, from the proto-punk of Radio Birdman and The Saints in the 70’s to the angry hardcore punk of Depression and GASH in the 80’s.
-Although, by being geographically isolated from the rest of the world, for a long time the only option for an Australian DIY punk and hardcore band to tour overseas was to gain enough courage and booking contacts to be able to play in Europe and the United States.
-For so long, there was no other option to tour overseas.
+Australians have played and recorded some of the earliest forms of punk rock and hardcore, from the proto-punk of Radio Birdman and The Saints in the 70s to the angry hardcore punk of Depression and GASH in the 80s.
+However, due to Australia’s geographical isolation from the rest of the world, for a long time the only way for an Australian DIY punk and hardcore band to tour overseas was to gain enough courage and booking contacts to play in Europe and the United States.
+For so long there was no other way to tour overseas.

 The Other Option: Punk and Hardcore in SE Asia

-That’s how he decided to make his first documentary The Other Option: Australian punk and hardcore in South East Asia, in which Rohan Thomas traces the history of Australian punk and hardcore bands touring Singapore, Malaysia and Indonesia, the three countries laying at just a few hundred nautical miles off the northern coastline of Australia.
-As it turns out, these places, which have been off the map of international DIY hardcore punk touring circuit for so long, are still developing their underground scenes in their own unique cultural and socio-political environments.
+So he decided to make his first documentary, The Other Option: Australian Punk and Hardcore in South East Asia, in which Rohan Thomas traces the history of Australian punk and hardcore bands touring Singapore, Malaysia and Indonesia, three countries located just a few hundred nautical miles off the northern coast of Australia.
+It turns out that these places, long off the map of the international DIY hardcore punk touring circuit, are still developing their underground scenes in their own unique cultural and socio-political environments.

 The Establishing of the DIY Touring Circuit

-When it comes to punk and hardcore shows in South East Asia artists from all over the world have created a whole underground folklore about playing crazy shows at the most bizarre locations imaginable.
-And there is no doubt that places like Jakarta, Kuala Lumpur and Singapore City have been attractive locations to alternative bands since day one, if only just for their sheer exoticness.
-Buzzcocks and Rollins Band have played in Singapore in the early 90’s, while in 1996 Green Day and Fugazi rocked the stages respectively in Indonesia and Malaysia.
-And when it comes to Australian bands, surprisingly, the skate punk outfit Bodyjar played in Singapore before any other band from the land down under.
+When it comes to punk and hardcore shows in Southeast Asia, artists from all over the world have created an entire underground folklore about playing crazy shows in the most bizarre places imaginable.
+And there is no doubt that places like Jakarta, Kuala Lumpur and Singapore City have been attractive venues for alternative bands since day one, if only for their sheer exoticism.
+The Buzzcocks and the Rollins Band played Singapore in the early ’90s, while Green Day and Fugazi rocked Indonesian and Malaysian stages respectively in 1996.
+And when it comes to Australian bands, skate punk outfit Bodyjar surprisingly played in Singapore before any other band from the land down under.

-Although, all these stories of bands sporadically playing a gig somewhere in the SE-Asian region in the early to mid 90’s are not what Rohan Thomas’ movie is all about.
-It is, on the other hand, about establishing bonds of friendship and connection between underground scenes divided by the Indian ocean; and it wasn’t until 1998 when the Aussie crust punx Warsore toured the region for a first time, and therefore putting South East Asia on the map as a legit DIY hardcore punk touring circuit.
-So the Australian underground folklore was made up, the grindcore duo Warsore was the first ‘real’ DIY band to make a bond with the local punx in Singapore, Malaysia and Indonesia.
+However, all these stories of bands sporadically playing a gig somewhere in the Southeast Asian region in the early to mid-90s is not what Rohan Thomas’ film is about.
+It’s about building bonds of friendship and connection between underground scenes separated by the Indian Ocean, and it wasn’t until 1998 that Aussie crust punks Warsore toured the region for the first time, putting Southeast Asia on the map as a legitimate DIY hardcore punk touring circuit.
+The grindcore duo Warsore was the first “real” DIY band to connect with the local punx in Singapore, Malaysia and Indonesia.

-For a dozen of years after Warsore’s tour in 1998, only 8 Australian artists dared to undertake a journey into the same region.
-It wasn’t until 2010 when a high-profile Australian bands like Parkway Drive, Miles Away and Carpathian brought a new spotlight on the region as the other option for touring overseas, and therefore paving the way for hundreds of small and bigger bands from all around the globe to experience it at first hand.
-Now, in 2016 there are over 15 different bands to tour South East Asia per year.
+For a dozen years after Warsore’s tour in 1998, only eight Australian artists ventured to the same region.
+It wasn’t until 2010 that high profile Australian bands such as Parkway Drive, Miles Away and Carpathian put the region in the spotlight as the other option for touring overseas, paving the way for hundreds of small and large bands from around the world to experience it first hand.
+Now, in 2016, there are over 15 different bands that tour Southeast Asia every year.

 “If I play your town, you should come play mine”

-For me, the most intriguing part of the movie was the one about returning the compliment, or what happens when the bonds of friendship and DIY cooperation formed in 15 years of supporting Australian bands touring the South East Asia means a SE-Asian band is going to play “down under”.
-But, as we can see in the film, the things didn’t go so smoothly the other way round.
+For me, the most intriguing part of the film was the one about returning the compliment, or what happens when the bonds of friendship and DIY cooperation forged over 15 years of supporting Australian bands touring South East Asia lead to a South East Asian band playing “down under”.
+But as we see in the movie, things didn’t go so smoothly the other way around.

-To make it more clear, the movie tells us the story how the fierce anti-immigration laws are stopping bands from Malaysia, Singapore and Indonesia from entering Australia.
-And when you become familiar with how fucked up the borders are, and how border officials of westernized countries like Australia look at the poor punx coming from so called “Third World” countries, you’ll get upset by the unfortunate story of the amazing Malaysian screamo/post-hardcore band Daighila, who have been turned away at the border in 2008 with their full Australian tour booked and after spending overnight in a detention center for “illegal immigrants”.
-Although, the movie also shows off the positive examples of bands who have made it to successfully tour Australia several times, like astounding screamo band My Precious from Singapore.
+To make it clearer, the movie tells us how the strict anti-immigration laws prevent bands from Malaysia, Singapore and Indonesia from entering Australia.
+And if you’re familiar with how fucked up the borders are, and how the border officials of westernized countries like Australia look at the poor punks coming from so-called “third world” countries, you’ll be upset by the unfortunate story of the amazing Malaysian screamo/post-hardcore band Daighila, who were turned away at the border in 2008 with their full Australian tour booked, after spending a night in a detention center for “illegal immigrants”.
+However, the film also shows the positive examples of bands who have managed to successfully tour Australia multiple times, such as the amazing screamo band My Precious from Singapore.

-Filmed across four countries: Malaysia, Singapore, Indonesia and 5/7 of Australia’s states, The Other Option is an awesome DIY hardcore punk documentary that goes in depths into underground scenes most of the people in Europe and the States are not so much familiar with.
-The film features exclusive live footage and informative interviews with the crucial figures that made it possible to establish the important bonds between Australian and South East Asian underground scenes.
+Filmed in four countries: Malaysia, Singapore, Indonesia and 5/7 of Australia’s states, The Other Option is a fantastic DIY hardcore punk documentary that delves deep into underground scenes that most people in Europe and the States are not so familiar with.
+The film features exclusive live footage and informative interviews with the key figures who have made the important connections between the Australian and Southeast Asian underground scenes.

-Among them we can see people like Yeap, the singer of Australian d-beat/crust band Pisschrïst, who is originally from Kuala Lumpur, Malaysia; and other prominent figures such as members of Australian bands who have toured the region: Warsore, Steve Towson, Miles Away, Michael Crafter, Surrender, Up and Atom, Relentless, and SE Asian bands such as Antiseptic, Carburettor Dung, Straight Answer, Second Combat, My Precious, and Burgerkill.
+We see people like Yeap, the vocalist of Australian d-beat/crust band Pisschrïst, who is originally from Kuala Lumpur, Malaysia, and other prominent figures such as members of Australian bands who have toured the region: Warsore, Steve Towson, Miles Away, Michael Crafter, Surrender, Up and Atom, Relentless and Southeast Asian bands such as Antiseptic, Carburettor Dung, Straight Answer, Second Combat, My Precious and Burgerkill.